raktim-mondol/BioFusionNet/README.md

 - **Multimodal Integration**: BioFusionNet expertly integrates histopathological, genetic, and clinical data using advanced deep learning techniques, ensuring a comprehensive analysis of ER+ breast cancer patient profiles for precise survival risk stratification.

-- **Sophisticated Feature Fusion with Attention Mechanism**: Employs state-of-the-art self-supervised feature extractors and a co dual cross-attention mechanism, coupled with a Variational Autoencoder, to selectively emphasize the most pertinent features across multiple modalities, enhancing the predictive accuracy.
+- **Sophisticated Feature Fusion with Attention Mechanism**: Employs state-of-the-art self-supervised feature extractors and a novel co dual cross-attention mechanism, coupled with a Variational Autoencoder, to selectively emphasize the most pertinent features across multiple modalities, enhancing the predictive accuracy.

 - **Tailored for Imbalanced Survival Data**: Features a specialized weighted Cox loss function designed to adeptly handle the intricacies of imbalanced survival datasets, significantly elevating the model's effectiveness in predicting time-to-event outcomes with superior performance metrics.